-- 36 of 42 children and young people moving on from the project reported increased confidence (86%); - 47 of 48 said they were more able to do new things (98%); - 40 of 44 said they were more resilient (90%); - 31 of 39 reported positive changes in their behaviour (80%); - Importantly 31 of 39 children and young people moving on have been supported to maintain or improve their attendance in school (80%).
+- 79 of 87 children and young people moving on from the project reported increased confidence (91%); - 85 of 87 said they were more able to do new things (98%); - 82 of 87 said they felt more resilient (94%); - 77 of 87 reported positive changes in their behaviour (89%); - 77 of 87 felt they maintained or improved their attendance in school (89%).

-30 of 32 children and young people for whom offending behaviours had been a concern and who completed these questions said they had reduced these behaviours and felt less inclined to participate (94%).
+69 of 72 children and young people for whom the question was relevant and who completed the question said they felt less inclined to participate in anti-social or criminal behaviour.

-"I support a young person [who was engaged in offending and anti-social behaviour] and family who I have just finished working with...
+I support a young person [who was engaged in offending and anti-social behaviour] and family who I have just finished working with...
 We worked with him as well as Street League.
 He had no ambition or drive at the beginning but has just accepted an apprenticeship and is looking forward to his future."
-Staff member
+Staff member includem's role in helping young people to stay with their education or to be more present is highlighted in some of the case studies below.

-"The biggest difference is he is actually doing things, focused work and that, and getting him to think about his actions.
+The biggest difference is he is actually doing things, focused work and that, and getting him to think about his actions.
 It's beneficial instead of him just sitting inside."
 Carer